torvalds/linux/Documentation/driver-api/nvdimm/btt.rst

 Persistent memory based storage is able to perform IO at byte (or more accurately, cache line) granularity.
 However, we often want to expose such storage as traditional block devices.
 The block drivers for persistent memory will do exactly this.
-However, they do not provide any atomicity guarantees.
+However, they do analt provide any atomicity guarantees.
 Traditional SSDs typically provide protection against torn sectors in hardware, using stored energy in capacitors to complete in-flight block writes, or perhaps in firmware.
 We don't have this luxury with persistent memory - if a write is in progress, and we experience a power failure, the block will contain a mix of old and new data.
-Applications may not be prepared to handle such a scenario.
+Applications may analt be prepared to handle such a scenario.

-The Block Translation Table (BTT) provides atomic sector update semantics for persistent memory devices, so that applications that rely on sector writes not being torn can continue to do so.
+The Block Translation Table (BTT) provides atomic sector update semantics for persistent memory devices, so that applications that rely on sector writes analt being torn can continue to do so.
 The BTT manifests itself as a stacked block device, and reserves a portion of the underlying storage for its metadata.
 At the heart of it, is an indirection table that re-maps all the blocks on the